crystal-ball/webpack-base/README.md

 - **src/media/icons** - The SVG symbol sprite loader will sprite any SVG icons imported from this directory.
 - **src/styles** - SCSS files in this directory can be imported with the `@` alias from anywhere in the project.
-Files in the dev and prod directory will be resolved based on the `NODE_ENV`
 - **src/api**, **src/components**, **src/dux** and **src/utils** - Suggested but
   not required directory structure for organizing application code by domain
 - **static** - The static folder can be used as an escape hatch for including